 - California King: $279.99

 The Molecule mattress topper is available from the brand directly plus several major third-party retailers.
-If you're looking for a discount, Amazon currently takes 25% off all sizes (opens in new tab), bringing the cost of a queen topper to $187.50.
-(You can also find the same discount at Target (opens in new tab).)
+You can often find discounts that bring this topper down into the lower mid-range price bracket.
 Regardless of where you buy, your purchase will be backed by a 5-year limited warranty.
 You'll also get 30 nights to trial it at home.

 By comparison, the Molecule is a less expensive option than the Saatva Mattress Topper, which retails from $295 in queen, depending on the material you choose.
 However, it does come with a generous 180-night trial period, as opposed to just 30 nights with Molecule's topper.
 (On the flip side, Molecule's 5-year warranty beats out Saatva's 1-year warranty.)
 Check out our Saatva Mattress Topper review to learn more about this luxury topper.